- The Name Is Bond, James Bond:

 Hardison: "I don't know, the Blowfish, maybe?"

 - From "The Reunion Job," Hardison and Eliot are pretending to be health inspectors to get into a Iranian secret police safehouse disguised as a restaurant.
 With each violation ("cockroach in the shisleek," "shwarma is only lukewarm"), they say with righteous indignation and in the exact same tone of voice each time "That's going to cost ya" and "I've gotta dock ya!"
-Leads to a Crowning Moment of Funny later in the episode, when one of the secret policemen breaks into a locked room and is confused to find 'health inspector' Eliot there.
+Later in the episode, one of the secret policemen breaks into a locked room and is confused to find 'health inspector' Eliot there.
 To which Eliot shrugs and says "I've gotta dock ya again!"
 And then beats him up.

 - Odds are if the team is giving a Mark a list of names the team either scammed money from, are partnered with, or plan to take on, it will be a list of the Mark's victims.
 And not once did any Mark realize what they were looking at.